christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 and return `false` afterwards.

-If the behavior change is more complex, you can store the effects in a variable and make a mock method get its return value from that variable:
+If the behavior change is more complex, you can store the effects in a variable and make a mock target get its return value from that variable:

 ```cpp
 using ::testing::_;